 In 2016, the US industry shipped 4.9 million tons of paperboard packaging with an average value per ton of $1,753.
 The chart below illustrates some basic industry statistics:

-In the five year period between 2016 and 2020, the industry is expected to grow at an average annual rate of 0.3% in sales, 0.5% in tons.
-The average value per ton per year is expected to drop -0.1%.
+In the five year period between 2017 and 2021, the industry is expected to grow at an average annual rate of 2.3% in sales, 0.4% in tons.
+The average value per ton per year is expected to increase by 1.9%.

 While we do not have any solid data to confirm the following (because sales data is not readily available), PPC’s best sophisticated guess is that these thirteen companies represent the largest companies in our “space.”
 They likely contain at least eight of the top ten, possibly all of the top ten.